CLI Tool

 tt specs | List, create, get, update, delete behaviour specs |

-tt runs | List runs, start a run, get details, diagnose, cancel, watch |
+tt runs | List runs, start a run, get details, diagnose, report regressions, cancel, watch |

 tt datasets | List and manage datasets |